palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 ## Lowering the Barrier to Entry with django-calaccess-campaign-browser

 We built `django-calaccess-raw-data` for folks who wanted to build applications on top of Cal-Access.
 It doesn't provide much abstraction, and still comes with a bring-your-own-analysis prerequisite, but it makes the database easier to consume.
 That said, we also wanted to build a secondary tool to help folks move more quickly.
-That's where `django-calaccess-campaign-browser.` The campaign browser goes the next step and associates candidates with their campaign committees, which means you can get a snapshot of a politican's career on a single page.
+That's where `django-calaccess-campaign-browser` comes in.
+The campaign browser goes the next step and associates candidates with their campaign committees, which means you can get a snapshot of a politican's career on a single page.
 Installation is pretty simple too:

 {% highlight bash %}
 $ pip install django-calaccess-campaign-browser